bartr/autogitops/README.md

 ```

-## GitOps Repo
+## Using a GitOps Repo

-- AutoGitOps is a templating engine that commits changes to a GitHub repo specified with the --ago-* parameters
+- The `--no-push` option will make the changes to the repo but will not push to GitHub - this is useful for testing
-- If the default GitHub user does not have access to the repo, you must specify the PAT parameter
+- You must specify the PAT parameter to push
   - git user.name defaults to `autogitops`
   - git user.email defaults to `autogitops@outlook.com`
-- The `--no-push` option will make the changes to the repo but will not push to GitHub - this is useful for testing

 ## Running Locally

-- The key to running with docker is to mount the current directory as a volume
+- You must mount a directory as a volume
+  - `/ago` is an empty directory in the container
+  - `/deploy` is an empty directory in the container

 ```bash